Landscaper in

 Hydroseeding falls between traditional seeding and sod for both cost and speed.
 We spray a slurry containing seed, mulch, fertilizer, and water onto prepared soil.
 The mulch component retains moisture and prevents seed washout on slopes.
 Grass emerges faster than dry seeding while costing significantly less than sod.

-Hydroseeding performs well on slopes where erosion threatens and regular seeding washes away.
+Hydroseeding performs well on slopes where erosion threatens, and regular seeding washes away.
 It also suits large areas where sod costs become prohibitive but faster results than dry seeding matter.

 Spring and Fall Cleanups